JPPhoto/stretchs_node_stash/readme.md

 - `LoRA Collection From Path` - Returns a collection of nodes that have a partial match to the given path.
 (Mostly useful if your loras are stored on disk in a categorised directory structure)
 - `Lookup LoRA Triggers` - Takes input from a LoRA Selector node and outputs the trigger phrases that are defined for that LoRA in the model manager.
+- `Lookup LoRA Collection Triggers` - Same as above but for a whole collection of LoRAs.
+Outputs all triggers as string collection.
 - `Random LoRA Mixer` - Takes a collection of LoRAs and returns a new, random collection based on the various input values.
 - `Merge LoRA Collections` - Takes two collections of LoRAs and merges them into one Collection.
 - `Reapply LoRA Weight` - Allows the setting of a LoRA's weight after it has been selected.